 PARCC Results Spring 2018Students who took the PARCC in the spring of 2018 should receive score reports via mail in early September 2018.
-The score interpretation guide can be found here: PARCC 2017 Score Interpretation Guide (2018 Score Interpretation Guide has not yet been released.)
+The score interpretation guides can be found here: Parent Guide 2018 Math Parent Guide 2018 ELA

 Parents/guardians can find more grade-level learning resources at the following websites: